switcherapi/switcher-client-java/README.md

 https://github.com/switcherapi/switcher-api

 - Flexible and robust SDK that will keep your code clean and maintainable.
-- Able to work offline using a snapshot file pulled from your remote Switcher-API Domain.
+- Able to work local using a snapshot file pulled from your remote Switcher-API Domain.
 - Silent mode is a hybrid configuration that automatically enables contingent sub-processes in case of any connectivity issue.
 - Built-in mock implementation for clear and easy implementation of automated testing.
 - Easy to setup.
 Switcher Context is responsible to manage all the configuration complexity between your application and API.